Maximizing Riesz means of anisotropic harmonic oscillators: Proof of Theorem

 where $\P(f)$ denotes the poles of $f$ and $\Gamma_1$ is a contour oriented counter-clockwise which encircles the negative real axis but none of the poles of $f$.
 However, to make this rigorous we need that the sum of residues is absolutely convergent.
 We shall prove that this is the case when $\beta\in \Q_\limplus$ but possibly not when $\beta \notin \Q_\limplus$.

-The contributions to the asymptotic expansion coming from the residues is, not too surprisingly, the most complicated part to analyse.
+It is no big surprise that the contributions to the asymptotic expansion coming from the residues is the most complicated part to analyse.
 It is this part which accounts for the oscillatory terms in the expansion and the number theoretic dependence on $\beta$.
 In contrast the integral over the contour $\Gamma_1$ has an asymptotic expansion in $\lambda$ to arbitrary order as $\lambda$ tends to infinity.

 The proof will be split into two parts, first treating $\beta\in \Q_\limplus$ and then $\beta \notin \Q_\limplus$.
 Much of the work done in the first case will turn out to be useful also in the second.